mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     Both players cannot cast spells that cost 2 or less.

 name:     Project Ω<br>
-text:     This minion gains +2⚔️/+2❤️ for each other Mech minion you summoned this game.
+text:     This minion gains +2⚔️/+2❤️ for each other Mech you summoned this game.

 name:     Q'orrhlma'a<br>
 text:     **Deploy**: Remove all minions that cost 2 or less from your deck.